 - Decide on one stitch you will begin with (for example SC or Single Crochet) and focus only on that stitch for a while.
 Practice making it until it feels natural and it doesn’t come out too loose or too tight.
 Once you get a handle on that, create something simple using this stitch like a pot holder or a scarf.

-- Once you see that small simple projects come out in the way that you like, create a bigger or more complex project using that same stitch like a blanket or a hat or a cowl.
+- Once you see that small easy crochet project came out in the way that you like, create a bigger or more complex project using that same stitch like a blanket or a hat or a cowl.

 Common Questions/FAQ About Crochet